What is the effect of a replica on the number of records?

 Number of records

-Replica indices “replicate” (copy) the content of a primary index; they have the same content but can have their own configuration.
+Standard replica indices “replicate” or copy the primary index’s records; standard replicas have the same content but can have their own configuration.

-Because of this, if your primary has 1,000 records and you create 2 replicas, you’ll end up with 3,000 records indexed by Algolia.
+Because of this, if your primary has 1,000 records and you create two standard replicas, you end up with 3,000 Algolia records.

 Essentially, the total number of records stored for a specific index equals the number of records in its primary index multiplied by its replica count.

-When you are using replicas, only operations on the primary index are counted as indexing operations.
+Whether you are using standard or virtual replicas, only operations on the primary index counts as indexing operations.

 - When you send data to a primary index, or update existing data, the changes are automatically forwarded to your replica indices.
-The changes on the replica indices do not add anything to your operation count.
+The changes on the replica indices don’t add anything to your operation count.

 - Forwarding settings from your primary index to your replicas using the

-- Adding settings directly to your replicas will count as one operation.
+- Adding settings directly to your standard or virtual replicas count as one operation.

-- Adding synonyms and Rules to your replicas will count as operations.
+- Adding synonyms and Rules to your standard or virtual replicas count as operations.

 What happens when you detach a replica from its primary?

-If you turn a replica into a regular index by separating it from its primary index, all indexing operations (from that point forward) are counted and added to your monthly operations count.
+If you turn a standard or virtual replica into a regular index by separating it from its primary index, all indexing operations from that point forward are counted and added to your monthly operations count.